-Completing my apprenticeship, a working holiday to the UK followed in 2001.
+Completing my apprenticeship, a working holiday to the UK followed.
 My love of skiing was cemented in the Spanish principality of Andorra.
 However a later ski-trip at Mt Lyford resulted in being evacuated by the Rescue team after tearing my knee cartilage on the slopes – effectively marking the end of my skiing days.

 While in the UK I had my eyes opened to different methods of building, how to build for longevity – and most importantly, to see first hand the way a superior building envelope works to insulate the occupants from the weather outside.

 Back in New Zealand, my carpentry knowledge grew and I was promoted to Foreman, and then Head Foreman looking after multiple residential and commercial Wellington sites.
 Alongside hundreds of residential projects, my building knowledge grew with the diverse projects that Wellington offers – such as building a bridge in Melrose, refurbishing and re-piling Seatoun Wharf, and developing the ponds and the pumping station for the Miramar Golf Club.
 Applying my existing knowledge to new situations developed my lateral thinking and problem-solving skills.